chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

     * Click Rewind again to go to the beginning.
     * The Return key is a convenient shortcut for the Rewind button.
 * **Play**
-    * Clicking the Play button enables play mode turning the Base Line orange, but does the score does not start scrolling.
+    * Clicking the Play button moves the next target note to the Base Line orange.
     * In play mode press any key to trigger the first target note.
 The display starts scrolling.
     * Continue pressing keys to play upcoming target notes.
     * The Spacebar is a convenient shortcut for the Play button.